President and Senior Fellow

 Born in the Texas hill country, Dr. Humphreys grew up downeast on the coastal plain of North Carolina.
 He graduated from the North Carolina School of Science and Mathematics in Durham and went to study chemical engineering at North Carolina State University, where he hoped to apply his interests in environmental chemistry to the development of sustainable paper products.

-After studying abroad at Cambridge University, however, he became disillusioned with the narrowly technical nature of his studies and the corrupting influence that the pulp and paper industry was having on research and teaching at his public, land-grant university.
-He turned to the interdisciplinary study of history and the social sciences and went on to do graduate work in modern European history and French studies at New York University.
+After studying abroad at Cambridge University, however, he became disillusioned with the narrowly technical nature of his studies and the dominating influence that the pulp and paper industry was having on research and teaching at his public, land-grant university.
+He turned to the interdisciplinary study of history and the social sciences and went on to do graduate work in modern history at New York University.
 While conducting doctoral research at NYU, he spent several years in Paris as a Fulbright Scholar at the Ecole des Hautes Etudes en Sciences Sociales and a foreign resident fellow at the Ecole Normale Supérieure.
 He also was a visiting research associate at the Johns Hopkins School of Advanced International Studies in Washington, DC.

 Since completing his doctorate, Dr. Humphreys has taught at Harvard and Princeton and in the Bard Prison Initiative.
 He has also served as an associate fellow at the Rutgers Center for Historical Analysis, a scholar-in-residence at the Rockefeller Archive Center, an affiliate of the Princeton Institute for International and Regional Studies, an associate of the Minda de Gunzburg Center for European Studies at Harvard, an Aspen Environment Forum Scholar, and a fellow at Tellus Institute.